Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 ![herokugit](https://user-images.githubusercontent.com/65243328/190390292-1f8217cb-f025-4892-b588-58fbb5498bbd.JPG)

-Now you you run git push in the terminal, it will push to Github and Heroku.
+Now you run git push in the terminal, it will push to Github and Heroku.
 After your app has been successfully deployed you can view you project by clicking on open app

 ## Technologies Used